 © 2012 Bridget Haymond ~ Renew, Refresh and Refocus Your Life www.BridgetHaymond.com

 © 2012, Bridget Haymond.
 All rights reserved.
-I own the content on this Web site from its inception in 2009 – 2013 and it is copyrighted in my name.
-You are NOT permitted to use this content in for commercial purposes, including selling or licensing printed or digital versions of my content.
+I own the content on this Web site from 2009 – 2015 and it is copyrighted in my name.
+You are NOT permitted to use the content herein for commercial purposes, including selling or licensing printed or digital versions of my content.
 You may not alter, transform, or build upon this work.
 You may not take phrases, taglines or graphics without written consent.
 Unauthorized use and/or duplication of this material without express and written permission from Bridget Haymond is strictly prohibited.
-Upon receipt of written consent, excerpts and links may be used, provided that full and clear copyright credit is given to “©Bridget Haymond.
-All rights reserved.
-Originally published at www.BridgetHaymond.com” with appropriate and specific links back to the original content.